Ongoing Maintenance of your Application

 The HSREB generally does not consider sub-studies, ancillary studies, rollover studies, continuation studies, or extension studies to be Amendments.
-You are encouraged to consult the Office of Research Ethics Officer responsible for your study prior to preparing a submission for this type of change, to ensure you prepare the correct type of submission.
+You are encouraged to consult the Research Ethics Officer responsible for your study prior to preparing a submission for this type of change, to ensure you prepare the correct type of submission.
 The Ethics Officer will facilitate obtaining a decision from the HSREB Chair/Co-Chair.

 - It is submitted by the PI.

 - All relevant documents are included (if applicable).
 If either is missing, the submission will not be accepted for reviewed.

 - Separate summary of the changes page detailing what is being changed and why (if available)

 - Revised Application Form (see below for instructions)

 - New or revised Letter(s) of Information & Consent

 - Other study related documents that require changes

 Revised Study Document Requirements